elisevanwonderen/my-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My academic interests lie primarily in conducting psycholinguistic experiments to study bilingual first language acquisition.
-I am also interested in increasing the robustness of results by means of multi-method studies and research synthesis, including meta-analysis and Bayesian evidence synthesis.
+I am both interested in theoretical topics within bilingualism, psycholinguistics and language acquisition, as well as in developments within the field of applied statistics and data analysis.
+More specifically, I like conducting psycholinguistic experiments to study bilingual first language acquisition, and I am enthusiastic about increasing the robustness of results by means of multi-method studies and research synthesis.

+Currently I am writing my master thesis under the supervision of [Irene Klugkist](https://www.uu.nl/medewerkers/iklugkist) in which we compare the performance of two research synthesis techniques, namely meta-analysis and Bayesian evidence synthesis.
+We do this by running simulations and by applying both methods to experimental datasets on cross-linguistic influence in bilingual children.